The Cause and Consequence of Human Trafficking: Human Rights Violations

 The is run by the Polaris Project.
 It is a national, toll-free hotline, available to answer calls, texts, and live chats from anywhere in the United States, 24 hours a day, 7 days a week.
 The Call Center has diverse personnel available who speak in more than 200 languages.
 The National Hotline’s mission is to link human trafficking victims and survivors to critical support and services.
 This linkage helps victims and survivors to get help and to stay safe.
 Additionally, the hotline is there to equip the anti-trafficking community with the tools to effectively combat human trafficking.

-The National Hotline offers 24-hour access to a safe space to report tips, seek services and ask for help.
+The National Hotline offers 24-hour access to a safe space to report tips, seek services, and ask for help.
 They can be reached at 1-888-373-7888 | Text BeFree (233733).

 Not for Sale

 Not for Sale is grounded in an economical approach to labor trafficking.
-The “Not For Sale methodology builds viable, successful companies that bakes our DNA into the company to create value throughout the whole business — from the sourcing of the goods, to the manufacturing of products, to the way we sell it — and return profits back to the community through our Not For Sale projects.
+The “Not For Sale methodology builds viable, successful companies that bake our DNA into the company to create value throughout the whole business — from the sourcing of the goods, to the manufacturing of products, to the way we sell it — and return profits back to the community through our Not For Sale projects.
 We fight vulnerability to exploitation at its core by strengthening communities with economic opportunity” (Not for Sale, 2016, para 2).
-Their projects support anti-trafficking efforts in Peru, the Republic of the Congo, Romania, Thailand, the Netherlands, Uganda, the USA and Vietnam.
+Their projects support anti-trafficking efforts in Peru, the Republic of the Congo, Romania, Thailand, the Netherlands, Uganda, the United States and Vietnam.

 The National Human Trafficking Hotline is operated by Polaris.
 Annually, it receives thousands of phone calls, online tip reports and emails.
 These communications are referred to as signals.
 These are some of the statistics (national vs Ohio specific) regarding signals and human trafficking cases.